PatrickGM1/Discord-Bot-Template/README.md

 # Discord Bot Template
 - This is a bot I created myself to learn a bit of discord.py
 - Feel free to use it :)
+- I personally recommend using PyCharm for this project
-- Use this command in your IDE terminal (I personally recommend PyCharm): pip install discord
+- Use this command in your IDE terminal: pip install discord